kaiwen-wang/gt-subleaser/README.md

 0 -> 1 -> 2

+Zero to one is the hardest.

 TODO:

-Make the upload page look better done
+- **DONE** Make the upload page look better
-Make the upload page form logic get saved in the state properly Done I guess because usestate is not necessary, only client side Transmit the upload page form data to supabase
+- **DONE** Transmit the upload page form data to supabase
-Done I guess
-Edit supabase row level security and so on. done
+- Edit supabase row level security and so on.
-Make sure rows have proper data modeling and normalization. done
+- **DONE** Make sure rows have proper data modeling and normalization.

-Upload images, progress, delete images, multiple images in a flexbox, better looking sorta done
+- **SORTA DONE** Upload images, progress, delete images, multiple images in a flexbox, better looking.
+Need to make it "draggable."
+And form validation so that each sublease has an image. sorta done

-Supabase integrate images with frontend. done
+- **DONE** Supabase integrate images with frontend.

-Caching.
-User sublease progress? done?
+- **DONE with SWR?** Caching.

 When all of the upload stuff is done, start pulling stuff from the database on the frontend.

-Skeleton loaders
+- **nope** Skeleton loaders
-nope
   Then finally integrate sso, profile contact information, and design for the listing page Create a CSV to quickly generate data
   Get images uploaded properly
   Done, sorta.
   Basically whenever an image is uploaded to Airbnb it starts the process instantly.
 Maybe there's a websocket or something keeping track of stuff.
 Need to loop.
   Carousel on frontpage

-1 Bed 1 Bath
-2 Beds 1 Bath

-1 Bed 1 Bath in a 4B/4B
-1 Bed Shared Bath in a 2B/2B
-2 Beds 1 Bath in a 4B/2B

-4 Beds 4 Baths in a 4B/4B
+### Posted

-posted moments ago
+- posted moments ago
-posted 58 minutes ago
+- posted 58 minutes ago
-posted 8 hours ago
+- posted 8 hours ago
-36 hours ago
+- 36 hours ago
-2+ days ago
+- 2+ days ago

-Honestly now that I constrained my scope like crazy I probably just need the following:

-Remove the anchor links
-done
-Fix sort menus and stuff
-on the right track
-done

 Carousel for front page
 -done